 I’m going to do a few (belated) posts reflecting on my experience reading Pulling Together: A Guide for Leaders and Administrators, and participating in this series, as a way to help ensure that I better remember and carry forward what I have learned from this incredibly impactful series.
 It was made so impactful both by the facilitators, but also by the participation of many people in post-secondary institutions in BC who shared their thoughts, their emotional reactions, their fears, their hopes, their successes and mistakes, and more.
 Thank you to you all!

 This first post will be about the first two meetings of the series, and the front matter and section 1 of the Guide.
+Please see also the second post and the third post about this series.

 This post is about the second and third sessions in the workshop series, and the sections on Kahkah (Raven) and Leloo (Wolf).
 As noted in the previous post, in the Pulling Together Guide for Leaders and Administrators the path of Indigenization is discussed as a journey.
 The section on Raven is focused on the importance of storytelling and ceremony as we paddle together, and the one on Wolf is about gathering–what we’re gathering from our journey.